 Send thank you notes and express gratitude to those you love

 In a study completed by the Wharton School at the University of Pennsylvania, researchers divided university fundraisers into two groups.
 One group made phone calls for alumni donations as normal, and the other group did so after receiving a talk from the director on her deep appreciation for their work.
 Those who received her expression of gratitude made 50% more fundraising calls than the other group.
 Whether you’re doing so within the realm of work or simply to a friend of family member, it’s clear that expressing gratitude to others has a transformative effect.
 Take the time to write a handwritten card or text a friend just to let them know how much they mean to you - chances are it will be more than well-received.

 In the hustle of our day-to-day existence, it can be grounding to reserve a time to check in with the breath and with the body.
-The more in-tune we are with ourselves, the easier it is to recognize the good - even if it’s that’s the simple fact of being alive and able to experience all of the beauty the world has to offer.
-Check out our recent article on 5 Tips for Daily Mindfulness, and join us for a meditation session at our NoMad wellness experience.
+The more in tune we are with ourselves, the easier it is to recognize the good - even if it’s that’s the simple fact of being alive and able to experience all of the beauty the world has to offer.
+Check out our recent article on 5 Tips for Daily Mindfulness, or join us for a meditation session.